How to benchmark Python code with pytest-benchmark

 • Iterate from 1 to 100, using a range of 101.

-• For each number, calculate the modulus (remainder after division) for both 3 and 5.
+• For each number, calculate the modulus (remainder after division).

 • If the remainder is 0 for 15, then print FizzBuzz.